kazioktrolll/bipolAPI/README.md

 ### Calc
 Performance Calculator, or Calc for short, is an interface for the MIT AVL.
 It takes the geometry created by the user in the GeoDesign module and transforms it into an AVL-type text file.
-Then allows the user to run a measurement or a series of measurements for desired flight parameters, like the angle of attack, sideslip, etc.
+It then allows the user to run a measurement or a series of measurements for desired flight parameters, like the angle of attack, sideslip, etc.
-The results can then be accessed directly through the software, exported into a .csv file, or plotted on the screen using AVL built-in functionalities.
+The results can be accessed directly through the software, exported into a .csv file, or plotted on the screen using AVL built-in functionalities.

 ## Guide
+*A step-by-step example session is provided in the next section.*
 ### Geometry Creation
 *If you already have an .avl file from other sources, skip to the next section.*